vitormeloa/serverless-face-recognition/terraform/aws/README.md

    If your default region does not support Rekognition (e.g., `sa-east-1`), edit `terraform.tfvars` and set `rekognition_region` to a supported region like `us-east-1` so the Rekognition collection is created there.

+   If you encounter an `AuthorizationHeaderMalformed` error about the wrong region while creating the S3 bucket, ensure the `region` variable in `terraform.tfvars` matches your AWS credentials' region (for example `eu-central-1`).
 3. **Initialize**:
    ```bash
    terraform init